 Describe your prior job’s weekly work details.

-Just as you asked about how they see the job’s role, you should find out how that job’s role has translated to them in the past.
+Just as you asked about how they view the job’s role, you should also find out how that role has translated to them in the past.
 What were their responsibilities?
 Did they manage anyone?
 What software did they use?

-Asking the right questions can sure make a huge difference when it comes to hiring.
+Asking the right questions can surely make a huge difference when it comes to hiring.
 I learned this small business lesson early in my company launch.